nicklunn325/ar-practice-challenge-subscriptions/README.md

 **Once you have finished your migrations** run your migrations with `rake db:migrate`

-**YOU HAVE ALSO BEEN GIVEN A SEEDS FILE** after running your migrations take a look at your seeds file, it creates authors, genres, and books. **_It is not complete_** so be sure to look at it carefully and figure out what is missing.
+**YOU HAVE ALSO BEEN GIVEN A SEEDS FILE** after running your migrations take a look at your seeds file, it creates users and services only.

 ### Object Relationships